cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/compact/install_and_configure/activate.md

     ![expired license]( /images/ui/license/expired-license.png )

-1. Paste the license key into the text area.
+1. Paste the license key into text area.
 1. Click the **Update** button.
 1. The updated license details will be displayed in the License Management dialog.